T-VDev/Asset-Downloader/README.md

 ```bash
 pip install discord requests
 ```
--For the .exe version, simply download and run the .exe file.
+- For the .exe version, simply download and run the .exe file.
 No installation is necessary.
--Stable internet connection is required to download audio files.
+- Stable internet connection is required to download audio files.

 ---

 ### **How to Run**

--Download the .exe file or run the Python script.
+- Download the .exe file or run the Python script.
--For Normal Mode: Follow the on-screen instructions to input the audio IDs.
+- For Normal Mode: Follow the on-screen instructions to input the audio IDs.
--For Discord Mode: Provide your Discord token when prompted.
+- For Discord Mode: Provide your Discord token when prompted.
 You can run /assetdownload ASSETID in Discord to fetch the audio file.

 ---

 ### **Configuration File (config.yaml)**

--The program saves your preferences in the config.yaml file, including your Roblox cookie and Discord token.
+- The program saves your preferences in the config.yaml file, including your Roblox cookie and Discord token.
--You can edit this file later if needed.
+- You can edit this file later if needed.